emedwede/CajeteCMA/README.md

 The results of the simulations are saved as graphs in the [VTK](https://kitware.github.io/vtk-examples/site/VTKFileFormats/) file format.
 The system graph file, simulation_step_xx.vtu, is saved at the checkpoint frequency defined in the config file.
 The cell complex for the simulation domain is saved as factory_geoplex.vtu.
 Both types of data files are saved in [experiment_name]_results folder locally created in the executable directory.

+**Please be aware that simulation step files can get rather large, and frequent checkpointing can add up!
+So, saving several thousand steps for several simulations is a bad idea unless you have the storage to spare!**

 To visualize any results, we highly recommend using [Paraview](https://www.paraview.org/download/) and loading the simulation step files and geoplex files twice.
 On the first load you can apply a surface with edges filter and on the second load you can apply the points filter.
 Then, color the points by node_type.

 # Experiments and Results